Olavo Setúbal

-Olavo Egídio Setúbal (16 April 1923 – 27 August 2008) was a Brazilian industrialist, banker and politician.
-He was Mayor of São Paulo from 1975 to 1979, Minister of External Relations from 1985 to 1986, and chairman of the Itaúsa conglomerate from 2001 until his death in 2008.
+Olavo Egydio Setúbal (15 April 1923 – 27 August 2008) was a Brazilian industrialist, banker and politician.
+He had served as Mayor of São Paulo from 1975 to 1979, Minister of Foreign Affairs from 1985 to 1986, and chairman of the Itaúsa conglomerate from 2001 until his death in 2008.

 Early life

 Olavo Setúbal was born in São Paulo.
 His surname comes from the city Setúbal in Portugal, where his great-grandfather was born.
 He decided to become an engineer at an early age, against the wishes of his father Paulo, a successful bohemian writer, who advised Olavo to become a lawyer instead.
 After his father's death, his mother, Francisca Setúbal, supported his studies from the age of 13 onwards.
 In 1945, he graduated from the Polytechnic School of the University of São Paulo and began working as professor-assistant at the Instituto de Pesquisas Tecnológicas (IPT) in São Paulo.

 Business career

 With US $10,000 that he managed to save, Setúbal and an old school friend bought two machines, founding Deca.
 The company produced parts for knobs and faucets and had ten employees at the time of its founding.
 The business struggled until 1953, with the introduction to the industry of the flush valve.

 When Deca was doing well, Setúbal was asked to help salvage his uncle Alfredo's businesses, Duratex and a small bank, the Banco Federal de Crédito.
 Setúbal successfully relieved both institutions from debt.
 When his uncle died in 1959, Setúbal became general director of the Banco Federal de Crédito.
 He started seeking big clients and obtained resources that allowed the bank to finance bigger operations.
 One of his first measures was to make sure all managers had at least a high-school education.

 In the 1960s, Setúbal concluded that the only way to expand the business was to incorporate other institutions.
 When Banco Itaú was bought in 1964, the client base was mainly rural and the bank became the 16th largest in Brazil.
 A series of further mergers led to Setúbal becoming the second largest banker in Brazil by the end of the 1970s.